AnnaRyb/markdownrepo/README.md

 This is how it works.

   **Example scenario**
-  >Imagine an online shop, [Performancewear] (www.performancewear.com) that sells clothing and accessories through a single-page application running on Amazon AWS.
+  >Imagine an online shop, [Performance Wear] (https://www.performancewear.com) that sells clothing and accessories through a single-page application running on Amazon AWS.

   **Problem**
   >Ashley is a client who was trying to place her order via website form but was unable to complete her transaction.
 After filling in a few fields, she found out that the system  froze and remained unresponsible despite several trials.